-Tell Congress: Suspend arms sales for the war in Yemen
+Tell Congress: Stop arms sales for the war in Yemen

 The conflict in Yemen has killed innocent civilians, destroyed health clinics, schools, factories, farms, and precipitated a severe cholera epidemic.
 Today, it is the world’s largest humanitarian crisis.

-You can help end this conflict: Tell Congress that they must stop fueling this war by unconditionally suspending arms sales to Saudi Arabia and the United Arab Emirates in upcoming legislation.
+You can help end this conflict: Tell Congress that they must stop fueling this war by unconditionally suspending arms sales to Saudi Arabia and the United Arab Emirates in the upcoming 2020 National Defense Authorization Act (NDAA).

 It's urgent that you write to your representatives in Congress now and tell them to unconditionally suspend arms sales for the war in Yemen.
 Congress is considering legislation now that could stop the flow of arms to Saudi Arabia and the United Arab Emirates.
 Instead of fueling the conflict, the US should push for peace in Yemen at the UN, hold all parties to the conflict accountable, elevate the voices of women, and restore Yemen’s economy before it is too late.